jansindl3r/sameWidther/README.md

 # sameWidther
 script that accepts OTF/TTF/UFO files and gets you random words of the same width, nice for specimens.

+## installing
-install this package via pip
+- install this package via pip
 ```
 python -m pip install sameWidther
 ```

-or directly from cloned repo, navigate to the repo in your terminal
+- install directly from cloned repo, navigate to the repo in your terminal
 ```
 python setup.py install
 ```

+## usage
-your can use it as commandline tool
+- you can use it as commandline tool
 ```
 sameWidther Desktop/sameWidth/font.ufo ENG 4000 10
 ```

-or directly in your python script
+- or directly in your python script
 ```
 from sameWidther import SameWidther, TTFont, Font
 # font = SameWidther(Font('font.ufo'), 'ENG')